If you’re curious to learn about the Siamese cat’s personality, stick around.

 Their personality traits make them excellent family pets.

-However, there are certain things that you need to know and remember about them before you decide on getting one for yourself.
+However, there are certain things that you need to know and remember about them before you decide to get one for yourself.

 Siamese Cat Breed History

-The Siamese cat is said to be an ancient breed of cats that originate from oriental breeds in Asia, particularly Thailand.
+The Siamese cat is said to be an ancient breed of cat that originates from oriental breeds in Asia, particularly Thailand.

 The former name of Thailand is Siam, hence the name Siamese cat.